admaunaloa/per_f4_c/README.md

 ## USAGE
 The best example is located in the file Blinky_Nucleo_F439.zip.
 This simple example shows hardware abstraction (Bsp), hardware initialization, GPIO usage and co-existance with the standard HAL driver.

-Below are three code snippet examples.
+Below are three small code snippet examples.
 The first two GPIO get and set, the third is an interrupt handler.

 ### GPIO GET
 ```c++